Fantaland/JavaScript-Math-Extension/README.md

 # JavaScript-Math-Extension
-Version 1.0!
+## Version 1.1!
+### Published March 1st.

-An extension to the JavaScript math class.
+An extension to the JavaScript math object.
+Basically, a set of helpful math functions.
 This is an ongoing and experimental project.
 If you are reading this sentence, you are witnessing the very start.
 Keep in mind I am just a student, and I only work on this in my freetime, but lucky for you, I have a lot of freetime!
 But really though, I have no offical education or degrees with programming, and there are no guarentees this will work or that the formulas are correct.